omegat-org/glossary-renderer-plugin-skeleton/README.md

-# OmegaT plugin development skeleton
+# OmegaT plugin development skeleton for glossary GUI renderer

 ## How to get skeleton into your project